8/30/02 EM LETTER TO MM

 Dear Ms. Morris:

-It is necessary for the City of Valley Park to acquire your ownership interests in the above-referenced land within the city for use in connection with the lower Meramec River Basin (Valley Park), Missouri Flood Protection Project.
+It is necessary for the City of Valley Park to acquire all of your ownership interests in the above-referenced land within the city for use in connection with the lower Meramec River Basin (Valley Park), Missouri Flood Protection Project, as well as to provide for the elimination of blight as provided in Chapter 99, RSMo.

 In compliance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, P.L.
 91-646, I am advising you that the amounts that have been established as just compensation for the properties is as follows: